PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 Brand alerts are also a great way to drive acquisition by talking to people considering your product.

-> **❗️Important:** It's _much easier_ to track brand mentions if your company has a unique name.
-If your company name is also a common noun (e.g. Amplitude, Apple, etc.), you're bang out of luck.
+> **❗️Important:** It's _much easier_ to track mentions if your company has a unique name.
+You're bang out of luck if it's a common noun – e.g. Apple, Amplitude.

 ### 2. Searches for your brand